How to: Build a replica Cannon Part Three

 The trucks on most examples of original gun carriages also seem to be made of more than one disc of material.
 Where two or more discs are used, then these are usually bolted together.
 Six clout nails were therefore hammered into each of the four trucks to represent these bolts.
 One of the four completed trucks (wheels) is shown right.

 The fore and hind axletrees on a gun carriage were typically made from square section timber radiused at either end to fit the centre holes of the trucks.
-To lighten our design, however, we chose to construct two plywood boxes with internal brackets to support the axles (as shown below).
+To lighten our design, however, we chose to construct two plywood boxes (410 x 130 x 125 mm) with internal brackets to support each of the two 40 mm Ø axles (as shown below).
 Two additional boards (not shown above) were glued on each side to enclose the axle and make the axletree appear to be solid wood.
 The axletrees were attached to the underside of the carriage by wood screws.

-A 5 mm Ø hole was drilled in each axle to receive an axle pin.
-Each was made from a repurposed 4 mm Ø round wire nail set in a oval-shaped wooden block painted black to look like iron.
-These pins, which can be seen in the image of the completed truck above right, are removable so that the trucks can be removed for transportation, if desired.
+A 5 mm Ø hole was drilled in the centreline of each axle approximately 10 mm from each end to receive an axle pin.
+Each pin was made from a repurposed 4 mm Ø round wire nail set in a oval-shaped wooden block painted black to look like iron.
+These pins, which can be seen in the image of the completed truck above right, are removable so that the trucks themselves can be removed for transportation, if desired.

 Capsquares The barrel trunnions are held in place on the gun carriage by two arched iron capsquares.
 One end of each capsquare is fastened over an iron wedge known as a capsquare fore-lock and held in place by a capsquare key passing through the wedge.
 At the other end, each capsquare is hinged about a capsquare eyebolt so that, with the key removed, the capsquare can be lifted up and rotated to release the trunnion.
 In this way the cannon barrel can be removed from the carriage.